• Skip to main content

 I’ll cut to the chase early: I really like the gun and if you want one, go and buy it without any hesitation.
 The gun is not perfect (none are), but I absolutely trust it with my life and have every confidence that it will perform the job it is designed to do.

-Updated P226 Line
+The Updated P226 Line

-My P226R has some of the E2 changes, but not all.
-The most visible change is the backstrap reduction in the area where the web of the hand grasps the pistol.
-This reduction is about 0.15”, which doesn’t sound like a lot in writing.
+This reduction was about 0.15″, which doesn’t sound like a lot in writing.
 However, pick up the pistol and you feel a vast difference between this and the original.

 SIG P226R review

 For me, I’ve always had a problem getting the correct amount of finger on the P226 trigger due to the fact I have relatively short fingers.
-So, this grip reduction is enough of a reason – for me – to upgrade to this pistol from the older style.
+So, this grip reduction was enough of a reason – for me – to upgrade to this pistol from the older style.

-Another change to the new SIG P226 is the grip panels themselves.
-Gone are the two piece panels that screw to the gun’s frame.
-The new grip panel is a single piece unit that has a clamshell-like attachment to the gun that is exceptionally secure.
-The hard plastic panels are covered with an improved texture that allows the shooter to better hold the gun with sweaty hands.
+Another change to the new SIG P226R was the grip panels themselves.
+Gone are the two-piece panels that screw to the gun’s frame.
+A new grip panel was a single-piece unit that has a clamshell-like attachment to the gun.

 SIG P226 without flashlight

 The P226 E2 that I previously shot had the Short Reach Trigger installed, and it was my understanding that it would be standard on all of the guns with the E2 designation.
 My P226R does not have the Short Reach Trigger installed.
-Interestingly, the photos of the P226R on the SIG website appear to show the Short Reach Trigger.

 SIG SAUER P226R